 Property and equipment is recorded at cost, less accumulated depreciation and amortization.
-Depreciation and amortization are computed using the straightline method over the estimated useful lives of the related asset, which are generally as follows:
+Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the related asset, which are generally as follows:

-Description Estimated Useful Life Leasehold improvements Shorter of estimated useful life or lease term Laboratory and manufacturing equipment 5 - 15 years Computer equipment and software 3 - 5 years Furniture, fixtures and office equipment 5 - 10 years
+Description Estimated Useful Life Leasehold improvements Shorter of estimated useful life or lease term Laboratory and manufacturing equipment 5 - 15 years Computer equipment and software 3-5 years Furniture, fixtures and office equipment 5-10 years

 Costs for property and equipment not yet placed into service have been capitalized as construction-in-progress.
 These costs are primarily related to equipment and leasehold improvements associated with our manufacturing facilities and will be depreciated in accordance with the above guidelines once placed into service.
 Interest costs incurred during construction of major capital projects are capitalized as construction-in-progress until the underlying asset is ready for its intended use, at which point the interest costs are amortized as depreciation expense over the life of the underlying asset.
-Interest capitalized as construction-in-progress for the three months ended July 31, 2023 and 2022 was de minimis and \$0.2 million, respectively.
-All of our property and equipment are located in the United States.
+Interest capitalized as construction-in-progress was \$0.1 million for each of the three months ended July 31, 2023 and 2022 All of our property and equipment are located in the United States.
 Property and equipment consist of the following (in thousands):

-July 31, 2023 April 30, 2023 Leasehold improvements \$ 101,310 \$ 97,514 Laboratory and manufacturing equipment 42,369 35,501 Computer equipment and software 5,045 5,028 Furniture, fixtures and office equipment 1,894 1,681 Construction-in-progress 64,573 68,013 Total property and equipment, gross 215,191 207,737 Less: accumulated depreciation and amortization (32,892) (30,368) Total property and equipment, net \$ 182,299 \$ 177,369
+July 31, 2023 April 30, 2023 - (as restated) (as restated) Leasehold improvements \$ 101,572 \$ 97,514 Laboratory and manufacturing equipment 42,369 35,501 Computer equipment and software 5,045 5,028 Furniture, fixtures and office equipment 1,894 1,681 Construction-in-progress 64,847 68,414 Total property and equipment, gross 215,727 208,138 Less: accumulated depreciation and amortization (32,892) (30,368) Total property and equipment, net \$ 182,835 \$ 177,770